-To get the full benefits of the shower steamers is best to place them away from direct stream of water.
-I like to put them in a container at the bottom corner of the shower so it dissolves slowly.
-Or you can try to place them somewhere higher so you can notice the scent more.
+To get the full benefits of the shower steamers is best to place them away from the direct stream of water.
+I like to put them in a container at the bottom corner of the shower, so it dissolves slowly.
+Or, you can try to place them somewhere higher, so you notice the scent more.

-Once the fizzing starts the shower melts will release the aroma of the essential oils to help relief congestion and other cold symptoms.
+Once the fizzing starts, the shower melts will release the aroma of the essential oils to help relieve congestion and other cold symptoms.

-I would recommend not to use a scented shampoo or shower gel because it will make more difficult to notice the fragrance.
+I would recommend not using a scented shampoo or shower gel because it will make it more difficult to notice the fragrance.

 Sometimes I like to place the shower tablets in a bucket to soak my feet and relax for a while.